oarsh001/rshell/README.md

 Nested paranthesis are buggy, certain combinations of parantheses will not execute correctly.

-The dd and Test commands with parameters/arguments within paranthesis do not execute correctly, only the single cd and test command inside parantheseses work as expected.
+The cd and Test commands with parameters/arguments within paranthesis do not execute correctly, only the single cd and test command inside parantheseses work as expected.